ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/04_probability_distributions_with_multiple_variables/08_covariance_matrix.md

 ## Visualization

 To visualize a covariance matrix, you can use a heatmap.
-Here is example code to generate a random covariance matrix and plot it:

 ![Covariance Matrix Heatmap](images/0801.png)